-Christopher Darby, BA LLB GAICD GDM(AGSM) Managing Director & CEO (appointed 16 September 2013)
+BA LLB GAICD GDM(AGSM)

+Managing Director & CEO (appointed 16 September 2013)

 Mr Darby joined the Company in September 2013 and is the Managing Director & Chief Executive Officer.
-He is a globally experienced director with particular experience in the governance, finance and strategic development of mining, energy and infrastructure companies and projects.
+He is a globally experienced director with particular capability in relation to governance, finance and strategic development of emerging mining, energy and infrastructure companies and projects.
 He holds Bachelor's Degrees in Arts (Anthropology & International Politics) and Law, as well as postgraduate qualifications from the University of Sydney, Graduate School of Business (GAICD) and from the Australian Graduate School of Management (AGSM), University of New South Wales & University of Sydney (GDM(Exec)).